Reference architectures

 If the primary site becomes unavailable, you can fail over to one of the secondary sites.

-This advanced and complex setup should only be undertaken if DR is a key requirement for your environment.
-You must also make additional decisions on how each site is configured, such as if each secondary site would be the same architecture as the primary, or if each site is configured for HA.
+Use this advanced and complex setup only if DR is a key requirement for your environment.
+You must also make additional decisions on how each site is configured.
+For example, if each secondary site would be the same architecture as the primary or if each site is configured for HA.

 Large monorepos / Additional workloads

-If you have any large monorepos or significant additional workloads, these can affect the performance of the environment notably and adjustments may be required depending on the context.
+Large monorepos or significant additional workloads can affect the performance of the environment notably.
+Some adjustments may be required depending on the context.

-If either applies to you, it’s encouraged for you to reach out to your Customer Success Manager or our Support team for further guidance.
+If this situation applies to you, reach out to your Customer Success Manager or our Support team for further guidance.

 Cloud provider services